zedttxj/Computer-Software-Introspection/README.md

+## Acknowledgement
+I finished all of these modules from **pwn.college**, but will only demonstrate few examples here.
+You can check my profile on the [website](https://pwn.college/hacker/1o1).
 # Computer Software Introspection

 This repository contains a collection of scripts, tools, and methodologies for performing low-level software introspection, reverse engineering, and syscall tracing.